-This will be followed by a one-day symposium at Central Saint Martins, UAL, on Saturday 3 December 2016.
-They are programmed in partnership with Goethe-Institut London under the title Promised Land (the title of a work by Nikolaj Bendix Skyum Larsen), bringing together artists, curators and academics to discuss two views of Europe: the promise of Europe as a place of human rights, security and prosperity; and the Europe of borders, refugee camps, populism, euro scepticism, conflict, and tendencies towards neo-nationalism.
+This event was preceded by a series in partnership with Goethe-Institut London called Promised Land (the title of a 2011 film by Nikolaj Bendix Skyum Larsen), bringing together artists, curators and academics to discuss two views of Europe: the promise of Europe as a place of human rights, security and prosperity; and the Europe of borders, refugee camps, populism, euro scepticism, conflict, and tendencies towards neo-nationalism.

-We have developed a strand of activity focused on education in order to further our mission to provide support and exposure for cultural activities taking place in conflict areas, and to encourage and enable cultural exchange.
+We have developed a strand of activity focused on education in order to further our mission to provide support and exposure for artists and cultural organisations working in conflict areas, and to encourage and enable cultural exchange.
 Our initial focus is on Afghanistan, which began with support for a filmmaker to attend the ‘Cinema, Human Rights and Advocacy Summer School 2015′, held at the University of Galway, Ireland, led by photographer Nick Danziger.
-This provided Kabul-based filmmaker Masooma Pouya with an opportunity to learn from some of the world’s leading filmmakers and photographers, to bring her own experiences and knowledge to the school, and to build international networks.
+This provided Kabul-based filmmaker Masooma Pouya with an opportunity to learn from some of the world’s leading filmmakers and photographers, bring her own experiences and knowledge to the school, and build international networks.

-A new scholarship for an Afghan artist to undertake a Masters in Fine Art at the University of the Arts London takes places this academic year 2016/17, generously supported by the Stanley Thomas Johnson Foundation.
-The scholarship is providing an opportunity for an artist to gain a post-graduate qualification, develop career opportunities and exchange experiences with staff and students in London.
-This is a partnership with Caspian Arts Foundation, who already run similar scholarships for emerging artists from the Middle East.
+A new scholarship supports Afghan artist Orna Kazimi who is studying for a Masters in Fine Art at Central Saint Martins, University of the Arts London, 2016/17, generously supported by the Stanley Thomas Johnson Foundation.
+The scholarship is providing an opportunity for her to gain a post-graduate qualification, develop career opportunities, and exchange experiences with staff and students in London.
+This is a partnership with Caspian Arts Foundation, who manage scholarships for emerging artists from the Middle East.